marytriny/mydogmates/README.md

-# mydogmates is cool and so is the majors lab
+# mydogmates is cool and so is dirac